confox/ByeBye/README.md

 5. Follow the prompts to select a drive and securely delete its contents.

 **Note:** Ensure that you have appropriate permissions to modify the files on the selected drive.
 Always make sure you have backups of important data before running the script.

+### Running the Script Remotely

+1. Ensure that your remote machine (e.g., a VirtualBox VM) is configured with a network adapter that allows network connectivity.
+2. Install and configure an SSH server on the remote machine if not already installed.
+3. Determine the IP address of the remote machine.
+4. From your local machine, open a terminal or command prompt.
+5. Use the `ssh` command to connect to the remote machine and execute the script remotely:

+    ```bash
+    ssh username@remote_host 'python /path/to/your/script.py'
+    ```

+    Replace `username` with your username on the remote machine, `remote_host` with the hostname or IP address of the remote machine, and `/path/to/your/script.py` with the path to your Python script on the remote machine.

 ## Contributing